International sanctions: Paternalism

 Paternalism is the philosophy that one party is unaware of what is in their best interests, so another party must 'save' them, like a paternal father figure.
 This presupposes that the paternal party is superior and that the party in need of intervention should not have autonomy over themselves, which should instead be given to the paternal party to act on their behalf.
-Jovan Babic & Aleksandar Jokic argue that sanctions are an act of paternalism.
+Jovan Babić & Aleksandar Jokić argue that sanctions are an act of paternalism.